rev-net/memo/memo.md

 It is important to also mention Juicebox DAO ($JBX), a community that has been instrumental to the research and development of revnets.

 In summary, they have the following relationships:
-- $REV's split is operated by RRG.
+- $REV's split is operated by RRG, described below.
 - RRG makes, secures, and markets tools that help make $REV more successful.
 - RF1 takes in dollars from investors and limited partners, then converts to crypto for allocating to $REV and other renvet $TOKENs it believes in.
 - Juicebox DAO makes, secures, and markets the Juicebox v4 protocol with which all revnets are expressed.